-Tuition and fees for this program cost $43,000, billed as $8,000 for the first session and $7,000 for each of the remaining five sessions.
+Tuition for the 2014-2015 cohort is $43,000 (billed as $8,000 for the first session and $7,000 for each of the remaining five sessions); that will increase for the 2015-2016 cohort but that price is yet to be finalized.
 This is a comprehensive fee that includes laboratory and clinical fees, MacBook Pro laptop and iPad fees, costs associated with normative-based benchmark testing, and technology fees.
 It does not include the cost of textbooks, equipment such as stethoscopes and uniforms, and the cost of updating certain healthwork and background testing requirements (e.g., periodic agency-required urine drug screens, criminal background checks, etc…).

 There are financing options available for some students through federal loans, and, for others, through loans and scholarships that are specifically available for students enrolled in health science programs.
 Once you are accepted into this program, you may request counseling from the Moravian College Office of Financial Aid.

-Moravian offers Early Decision (December 1, 2013) , Early Decision II (January 15, 2014) and Regular Decision (March 1, 2014).
+Moravian offers Early Decision (November 1, 2015) and Regular Decision (February 1, 2016).
 If you've already applied, and wish to convert your application to Early Decision, please sign and submit the Early Decision Conversion Form.
 It is important to start the process early, as there are many materials that must be received before the deadline.
 Part of the application process requires that prospective students interview with nursing faculty.
 This may be scheduled no later than March 8.
-Therefore, it is in applicants’ best interests to submit their application materials much earlier than March 1, to give ample time for the interview to be scheduled.
+Therefore, it is in applicants’ best interests to submit their application materials much earlier than February 1, to give ample time for the interview to be scheduled.

 All applicants will be informed of the Admissions Committee’s decision by April 1.